catalyzeio/stratum-docs/ssh-keys.md

 `catalyze keys set ~/.ssh/prod_rsa`

-You can now execute CLI commands without needed a username/password!
+You can now execute CLI commands without using a username/password!